Conventional loans are anything other than government loans (FHA and VA loans).

 JUMBO CONVENTIONAL MORTGAGES

-If a loan is for an amount larger than the conforming amounts listed above, it is called a jumbo loan.
+If a loan is for an amount larger than the conforming amounts listed in he previous section, it is called a jumbo loan.
 Jumbo loans usually have higher interest rates than conforming loans, and they also usually require larger down payments.
 15% – 20% of the purchase price is common for jumbo loans.

 If you need a mortgage for more than the conforming loan limits, but don’t want to pay the higher interest rates or larger down payments associated with jumbo loans, one very good way to avoid both of those is to get two mortgages.
 The first mortgage would be for the conforming loan limit, and the second mortgage would be for the difference between the conforming loan limit and 90% of the purchase price.
 The remaining 10% would be for the down payment.
 As an example, if a house in Denver costs $700,000, the down payment would be 10% of that, or $70,000.
 The first mortgage would be for $561,200, which is the conforming loan limit.
 The second mortgage would be for $68,800, which is the difference between the purchase price and the total of the down payment and the first mortgage.
 If you did it this way, you would get the lower interest rate of the conforming loan, you would only have to put 10% down, and you would not have to pay mortgage insurance because neither the first nor the second mortgages would be for more than 80% of the purchase price.